n8willis/opentype-shaping-documents/opentype-shaping-oriya.md

 > Note: Practically speaking, shaping engines are highly unlikely to
 > encounter more than 4 sequential `(MATRA_GROUP)`
 > instances in any real-word syllables.
 Thus, implementations may
-> choose to limit occurences by limiting the above expressions to a
+> choose to limit occurrences by limiting the above expressions to a
 > finite length, such as `(MATRA_GROUP){0,4}` .